wp-plugins/timezonecalculator/readme.txt

 This is not only a feature but also a security update. - Thus, I'd strongly recommend all users of TimeZoneCalculator which have at least an environment of WordPress 2.8 or higher and PHP 5 to install this version!

 == Changelog ==

+= 2.42 =

+* changed spin-url to also be delivered according to the site's protocol

 = 2.41 =